bbc/news-apps-coding-challenge/README.md

 We think this is likely to take a couple of evenings...please don't feel you have to spend more time on it than that.
 Again, comments about next steps will help us to understand your thought processes.

-As this is an opportunity to demonstrate your understanding of what modern app development looks like, we think it only fair that we share some initial thoughts of our own.
-We believe that good contributors to achieving this are typically code readability, unit testing, separation of concerns, the open/closed principle, error handling, and an intuitive, responsive, user interface.
+As this is an opportunity to demonstrate your understanding of what modern app development looks like, we think it is only fair that we share some initial thoughts of our own.
+We believe that good contributors to achieving this consist of code readability, unit testing, separation of concerns, open/closed principle, error handling, and an intuitive, responsive, robust and reliable user interface.

 ### Playbook
 You may find our playbook of use in guiding your development and decision making